jrihon/Ducque/README.md

 ## Documentation
 ### Functions:
-- #### Daedalus:
+- #### Build:

-        $ python Daedalus --Daedalus INPUTFILE
+        $ Ducque --build INPUTFILE

         The inputfile is read in and the sequence is built accordingly.
-        At any given time, there are two (2) flags in total that should be involved in the Daedalus - Nucleic Acid Builder.
+        At any given time, there are two (2) flags in total that should be involved in the Ducque - Nucleic Acid Builder.

         --sequence SEQUENCE
             Only valid input in the file just a string of the required nucleotides, separated by a comma and then a space.